llvm/llvm-project/clang/docs/BoundsSafety.rst

 ^^^^^^^^^^^^^^^^

-In C, similar to arrays on the function prototypes, a reference to array is automatically promoted (or “decayed”) to a pointer to its first element (e.g., ``&arr[0]``).
+In C, similar to arrays on the function prototypes, a reference to array is automatically promoted (or "decayed") to a pointer to its first element (e.g., ``&arr[0]``).

 In `-fbounds-safety`, array references are promoted to ``__bidi_indexable``